How Can Optical Communications Shape the Future of Deep Space Communications? A Survey: Advances OF DSOC

 \section{Advances OF DSOC}

-Having discussed the key physical layers techniques and networking protocols along with their performance in the field of DSOC in Sections~\ref{sec:dsPMod}-\ref{sec:dscomd}, we in this section address a number of other field emerging technologies and advancements that promise to address a number of the challenges, discussed in Section~\ref{sec:dscomb}, and take DS communications to the next level.
+Having discussed the key physical layer techniques and networking protocols along with their performance in the field of DSOC in Sections~\ref{sec:dsPMod}-\ref{sec:dscomd}, in this section we address a number of other emerging technologies and advancements that promise to address DS communications challenges and meet future field goals.
 The section reviews some research and implementation efforts done in the direction of the IPN, OAM, QC, and RF/FSO systems and identifies gaps to be explored.